eHealthAfrica/eHealthAfrica.github.io/index.md

 ---
 layout: homepage
-title: eHealth Africa Global Informatics
+title: eHealth Africa Global Health Informatics
-subtitle: We build health tech for tough places
+subtitle: We build health tech for tough placemats
 description: In the last year we’ve built systems for **Nigeria**, **Sierra Leone**, **Guinea** and **Liberia** that have helped tackle **Ebola**, **Polio**, **Sleeping Sickness** and **vaccine management**.

 ---